Registering for tax

 The vast majority of Revenue’s business customers are legally obliged to both efile and epay.
 If you do not use ROS to file your returns and make payments, you may have to pay a penalty of €1,520 on each transaction.

-See the list of the tax returns and related tax liabilities that must be paid and filed electronically for more information.
+See the list of specified tax returns and related tax liabilities that must be paid and filed electronically for more information.

 In general, Revenue no longer issues cheques where a refund of tax is due.
 We pay any refunds directly to your bank account.
 Therefore, you will need to have your bank account details on your ROS record.
 You can enter these details as follows: